-A table of occupational series and AcqDemo career paths can be found in the AcqDemo Operating Guide, Chapter 3, Appendix B.
+A crosswalk between occupational series and AcqDemo career paths can be found in the AcqDemo Operating Guide, Chapter 3.

 Next, you will be assigned to one of the broadband levels in your career path which replace the General Schedule (GS) grades.
-The GS grades were used to establish the upper- and lower-dollar limits of the broadband levels.
+The GS grades were used to establish the upper and lower dollar limits of the broadband levels.
 The AcqDemo broadband level descriptors are applied to the duties and responsibilities of your position and the qualifications required to perform those duties and responsibilities.
 This results in a broadband level determination.

-The AcqDemo's career paths and broadband levels:
+The AcqDemo's career paths and broadband levels.

-Broadband NH-Business Management and Technical Management NJ-Technical Management Support NK- Administrative Support
+Broadband NH-Business and Technical Mgmt.
+Professional NJ-Technical Mgmt.
+Support NK- Administrative Support

-1 GS I - 4 GS I - 4 GS I - 4
+1 GS 1-4 GS 1-4 GS 1-4

-II GS 5 - 11 GS 5 - 8 GS 5 - 7
+Ш GS 5-11 GS 5-8 GS 5-7

-Ш GS 12 - 13 GS 9 - 11 GS 8 - 10
+III GS 12-13 GS 9-11 GS 8-10

-IV GS 14 - 15 GS 12 - 13
+IV GS 14-15 GS 12-13

 Upon transition into AcqDemo, your position description (PD) will be replaced by a Position Requirements Document (PRD).
 The PRD combines position information, staffing requirements, and factors into a single document.
-It includes a description of job-specific information with which you are already familiar (position title and occupational series) in addition to information specific to AcqDemo (career path, broadband level, factors and descriptors).
+It includes a description of job-specific information you are already familiar with (position title and occupational series) in addition to information specific to AcqDemo (career path, broadband level, factors and descriptors).